ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Xamarin-Android-Configurations.md

 ![Embeddable Resource]({{ page.post-images-base-url }}/config-build-action.png)

+Let's add a task in project to copy the configurations from Configs/Config&lt;Build Configuration&gt;.json to the project root directory.
-Open up the .NET Standard csproj file and add the following code to copy the files from Configs/Config&lt;Build Configuration&gt;.json to the project root directory.
+Open up the .NET Standard csproj file and add the following code to copy the files:

 ```xml
   <Target Name="CopyFiles" BeforeTargets="PrepareForBuild">
     <Copy SourceFiles="$(ProjectDir)\Configs\Config$(Configuration).json" DestinationFiles="$(ProjectDir)\Config.json" />
   </Target>
 ```
 Initially I created the Copy Files task with **BeforeTargets="Build"**.
-However, I  noticed that the project had to be cleaned and rebuilt multiple times for the application to pick up the correct configuration.
+However, I  noticed that the project had to be cleaned and rebuilt multiple times for the application to pick the correct configuration file.
 Upon further research, I found that the PrepareForBuild was a better event to copy the configuration file to the destination.
 After switching to **BeforeTargets ="PrepareForBuild"**, the correct configuration file was available on every build.

-With the basics all set now, all we need to do is add the code to read the configuration files.
+With the basics all set now, all we need to do is add the code to read the configuration file.

 Create a class in the .NET Standard 2.1 project that will be used to deserialize the configuration file.
 I will use the **Configuration** class defined below.
 You can add the properties that reflect your configuration structure.